 - After a 30-minute boat ride, we’ll arrive at Tres Chimbadas Oxbow Lake.
-From a catamaran, we’ll try to find the resident family of giant river otters as well as other lake-dwelling critters, like black caiman, anaconda, and hoatzins.
+From a catamaran, we’ll try to find the resident family of giant river otters as well as other lake-dwelling critters, including black caiman, anaconda, and hoatzins.
 Also known as stinkbirds, hoatzins are the only birds that eat leaves, which basically makes them flying cows.

 - Lunch back at the lodge.

 - After a 20-minute boat ride, we’ll arrive at Centro Ñape, a communal organization that produces traditional medicines from the forest and administers them at a small clinic.
 A trail walk will allow travelers to learn about (and possibly try) the different medicinal uses of jungle plants.
-Many people from local indigenous communities still go to their local shamans for treatments for everything from insomnia to cancer.
+Many people from the indigenous communities here still go to their local shamans for treatments for everything from insomnia to cancer.

 - After resting up, we’ll enjoy dinner back in the comfort of Posada Amazonas.

 - Following dinner, we’ll be treated to a presentation by Phil on his research in the region—and how, exactly, one discovers a new species.